busyflag/busyflag/README.md

 <div align="center">

-⭐ *Open to interesting collaborations and  discussions about control, robotic, or UAVs*
+⭐ *Open to interesting collaborations and  discussions about control, robotics, or UAVs*

 </div>